 It’s true: Especially if you’re in your twenties or thirties, where the stock market is going in the next month, the next year, or even the next ten years, doesn’t matter.
 What matters is that you are putting a portion of your income aside and investing it (hopefully in tax-deferred accounts when possible), day in and day out.

 So when the stock market has a really awful day, ignore it.
 When it has a great day, ignore it.
 Just don’t ignore this advice, or you end up buying high and selling low.
-That’s not good, and it ends up looking like this).
+That’s not good.

 Just keep funneling money into your investments.
 Focus on investing in yourself and increasing your earning potential (so you can funnel more money into your investments).
 Let time do the rest.